Normies Guide

 The CLAUDE.md We've Tested

-In Module 3, we created a basic CLAUDE.md.
-Now we're going to replace it with something more considered.
+In Module 3, we introduced a basic CLAUDE.md.
+The setup prompt replaces it with something more considered.
 This version has been tested across different use cases and refined to be as token-efficient as possible — it gives Claude the context it needs without loading unnecessary instructions.

 Let's walk through it section by section, so you understand what each part does and can adjust it for yourself.